alhog/DataFrame/README.md

    - Support both batch and real-time data storage and retrieval modes.
    - Utilize libraries like pandas, fsspec, and s3fs for cloud storage integration.

+     *The Data Storage and Retrieval Module should handle various data storage and retrieval tasks, such as:*

 1. **Cloud Storage Integration**:
    - To integrate with cloud storage services like Amazon S3, Google Cloud Storage, or Azure Blob Storage, you'll need to use their respective SDKs or APIs.
    - For Amazon S3, you can use the `boto3` library in Python.